-For safety purposes, the district uses video and audio recording equipment to monitor student behavior, including on buses and in common areas on campus.
+For safety purposes, video/audio equipment may be used to monitor student behavior on buses and in common areas on campus.
 Students will not be told when the equipment is being used.

-The principal will review the video and audio recordings as needed and document student misconduct.
+The principal will review the video/audio recordings routinely and document student misconduct.
 Discipline will be in accordance with the Student Code of Conduct.